Joaozzin-dev/zelda-game-unb/README.md

 ## 📝 Licença

-Este projeto foi desenvolvido como parte de um trabalho acadêmico.
-Sinta-se livre para usar o código para fins educacionais.
+Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](./LICENSE) para mais detalhes.

 </td>
 <td width="50%" valign="top">

 ## 📝 License

-This project was developed as part of an academic assignment.
-Feel free to use the code for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 </td>
 </tr>